alloba/book-of-hours-notes/Book Of Hours/Hush House Timeline.md

 During this time the sisters and brothers of [[St Brandan's]] dwelt on the Isle.

 - 1230 - 1350
-	- An endowment was given to the abbey by Eva de Braose, which enables expansion projects.
+	- An endowment was given to the abbey by [[Eva de Braose]], which enables expansion projects.
-	- The Winter Tower is constructed, and dedicated to the [[Madrugad]]
+	- [[Long Tower - Solomon's Quarters|The Winter Tower]] is constructed, and dedicated to the [[Madrugad]]
-	- Abbess Nonna dies, 'by poisoning and Arts unsanctioned'.
+	- [[Abbess Nonna]] dies, 'by poisoning and Arts unsanctioned'.
 This causes the monastery to be reformed to only accept male novices.
 (1349)
 - 1534 the [[King Henry VIII|Bronze King]] Henry dissolved St Brandan's, exiled the brethren, and gave the Isle to the family Dewulf, for services rendered.

 # Baronial Period